Primary Care in Rochester and Kasson

 Many men successfully manage BPH for years.
 The American Academy of Family Physicians recommends self-management strategies including

-• limiting evening fluid intake
+• limiting evening fluid intake.

-• reducing caffeine and alcohol consumption
+• reducing caffeine and alcohol consumption.

-More than one half of affected men have at least moderate symptoms, and approximately one-third receive medical treatment.
+More than half of affected men have at least moderate symptoms, and approximately one-third receive medical treatment.
 Primary medical treatment can include medications for urinary symptom relief and slowing prostate growth.
 There are surgical intervention options for severe symptoms and signs of BPH-related complications.

 How can you can prevent it?

-While you can’t entirely prevent BPH, addressing modifiable lifestyle factors such as maintaining physical activity, managing hypertension, and controlling diabetes may help reduce the risk of bothersome symptoms.
+While you can’t entirely prevent BPH, addressing modifiable lifestyle factors, such as maintaining physical activity, managing hypertension and controlling diabetes, may help reduce the risk of bothersome symptoms.